-- A. Course 1 to 3: A course, which should compulsorily be studied by a learner as a core requirement is termed as a Core course. - B. Research Component: The components included in this category are Basics in Research (PGBR-01), Mini Project (PGMP-02), Basic Research Tools (PGRT-03). - C. Practical Lab: Lab based on theory courses for implementing the algorithms discussed in theory papers. - D. Industrial Training/ Survey/ Research Project/ Field Work/Apprenticeship/ Dissertation/Internship: An elective course designed to acquire special/advanced knowledge, such as supplement study/support study to a project work, and a learner studies such a course on his own with an advisory support by a counsellor/faculty member.
-Currently, Dissertation is offered under code; MCS121D. - 2.5.2 Course curriculum: The detail of syllabus is given in Appendix-I - 2.5.3 Language of Instruction: English.
-However, learner can write assignment and give Term End Examination (TEE) either in Hindi or English. - 2.5.4 Duration of the Programme Minimum duration in years: 02
+- A. Core course: A course, which should compulsorily be studied by a learner as a core requirement is termed as a Core course. - B. Research Component: The components included in this category are Basics in Research (PGBR-01), Mini Project (PGMP-02), Basic Research Tools (PGRT-03). - C. Practical Lab: Lab based on theory courses for implementing the algorithms discussed in theory papers. - D. Industrial Training/ Survey/ Research Project/ Field Work/Apprenticeship/ Dissertation/Internship: A course designed to acquire special/advanced knowledge, such as supplement study/support study to a project work, and a learner studies such a course on his own with an advisory support by a counsellor/faculty member.

+2.5.2 Course curriculum: The details of syllabus is given in Appendix-I

+2.5.3 Language of Instruction: English.
+However, learner can write assignment and give Term End Examination (TEE) in English.

+2.5.4 Duration of the Programme

-Maximum duration in years: 04
+Minimum duration in years: 02 Maximum duration in years: 04